supertylerc/kcli-configs/README.md

 This plan will do the following:

 * install Cilium with Hubble enabled for CNI (verified)
-* run Cilium's connectivity tests, which test actual data plane flow and NetworkPolicy enforcement (verified)
+* run Cilium's connectivity tests, which test actual data plane flow, if you set the `CILIUM_RUN_TESTS` environment variable (verified)
+* Add NetworkPolicy enforcement via Cilium (verified)
 * install istiod for service mesh (currently unverified)
 * install longhorn for storage (currently unverified)
 * install Prometheus Operator for time series monitoring (verified)